SARRA-cropmodels/SARRA-data-download/README.md

 # SARRA data download

+Welcome to the SARRA-data-download repository - your go-to source for streamlined climate and weather data preparation for crop simulation models in Africa.
+Our repository includes tools to download daily rainfall estimates from providers like TAMSAT, CHIRPS, and IMERG, as well as AgERA5 climate data.
+These datasets are crucial for the use of SARRA-O and SARRA-Py spatialized crop simulation models.

+The output format of these tools is a series of geotiff files with the same spatial resolution as the input data.
+These geotiff files can be used in various applications, including QGIS, for visualization and analysis.
+With the SARRA data download repository, you can simplify your data preparation process and elevate your crop simulation models in Africa.
+Install Python 3.9.6 or above, clone the repo, and follow the instructions to get started!

 This repo is a collection of tools to download and prepare climate and weather files necessary for the use of [SARRA-O](https://gitlab.cirad.fr/sarrao/model/sarrao) and [SARRA-Py](https://github.com/SARRA-cropmodels/SARRA-Py) spatialized crop simulation models.
 Its rationale is to allow for easy download of time series datasets from different data providers for Africa.